healthchecks/healthchecks/templates/docs/attaching_logs.md

 ## Using Runitor

-[Runitor](https://github.com/bdd/runitor) is a third party utility that runs the supplied command, captures its output and reports to SITE_NAME.
+[Runitor](https://github.com/bdd/runitor) is a third-party utility that runs the supplied command, captures its output and reports to SITE_NAME.
 It also measures the execution time and retries HTTP requests on transient errors.
 Best of all, the syntax is simple and clean: